 Given the notoriety of the Chicago Public School System and the fact that most Americans will likely have seen or read about one of the many teacher walkouts they’ve experienced in recent years, “SelectED” should also appeal to a national audience interested in the overall state of public education.

-While the film is a showcase of an accomplished high school and a talented group of faculty, staff, and students, it’s also an interesting look at the quality of public schooling that all students in Chicago and elsewhere in the United States deserve and should have access to, not just those who receive only the best grades, never miss a day of class, and are able to achieve the highest test scores.
+While the film is a showcase of an accomplished high school and a talented group of faculty, staff, and students, it’s also an interesting look at the quality of public schooling that all students in Chicago and elsewhere in the United States deserve and should have access to, not just those who receive only the best grades, never miss a day of class, or are able to achieve the highest test scores.

 “SelectED” is distributed by FilmWorks Entertainment and is currently available for digital streaming on Amazon, iTunes, and Xfinity On Demand.